 - Class-type codes: track categories like balance, strength, aquatic, or mobility instead of “gym,” which improves measurement without medicalizing the program

-Compliance: the part everyone avoids (and why it’s a competitive advantage)
+Compliance: the part everyone avoids (and why it’s a real edge)

 Senior fitness benefits sit at the intersection of multiple rulesets.
-That’s why so many programs stay informal-and why they never scale.
-The organizations that solve the compliance design cleanly don’t just reduce risk; they build a durable operational advantage.
+That’s why so many programs stay informal—and why they never scale.
+The organizations that solve the compliance design cleanly don’t just reduce risk; they build a lasting operational edge.
+WellthCare, the first Health-to-Wealth Benefit System, delivers this operational edge by turning every verified preventive action—such as attending a senior fitness class—into earned store dollars and automatic retirement contributions, while maintaining strict compliance through clinician-reviewed plans and standardized verification codes.

 Where teams need to be deliberate